 2. Find a measurement system

 Once you have your goals in place, be sure to have a way to track your progress.
-There’s no one size fits all measurement system, so use what makes most sense to you.
+There’s no one-size-fits-all measurement system, so use what makes most sense to you.
 For example, LinkedIn even provides you with valuable tracking metrics right from within the “Analytics” view on your Company Page.
 You can leverage LinkedIn’s Company Page insights for information on key performance indicators like new followers, audience trends, and more.

 linkedin company page - follower analytics example